lucasgattas/ComfyUI-Egregora-Divide-And-Enhance/README.md

 ### 👁️ Egregora Preview

-Visual overlay to preview the tile grid, overlaps, and order—verify the plan before you spend compute.
+Visual overlay to preview the tile grid, overlaps, and order, verify the plan before you spend compute.

 ### 🔍 Egregora Content Analysis *(optional)*